 Most of us know however that no matter how many believe a lie; a lie is still a lie.
 Technology and Consumerism is not the solution to fixing a world gone crazy, it is instead the reason.

 Steven Monahan is a former fortune 100 executive.
-He is a Life Coach, and the licensee and creator of TEDxDupreePark, and GPA Charities, Atlanta Ga.
+Twice death survivor, radical & joyful Living teacher, author, licensee and creator of TEDxDupreePark, and philanthropist.